Op.31 - 4 Preludes

 A set of preludes divided into four pieces :

 The first is romantic and vaporous, in the manner of Szymanowski.
-The second is profoundly innovative, with harsh yet noble dissonances.
+The second is profoundly innovative, with harsh yet somehow noble dissonances.
 The third, though very short, shares similarities with the finale of Chopin’s Sonata No. 2, Op.
 35. The last, deeply meditative, recalls the religious contemplation found in Liszt’s final compositions.